 - The light and darkness in your external environment

 - A genetically programmed internal memory

 So, if you’re binge-watching a show on Netflix, your body will at some point try to tell you that it’s time for bed, even if you have the lights on.
 However, override these messages long enough, and you’ll be on a whole new sleep schedule.

 While resetting your schedule isn’t going to occur overnight, it might not take as long as you think.
 Here are 11 tips to help you get back on track.

 The most effective, and perhaps most difficult, thing to do is to have a set time that you go to bed each night.
 Then plan to wake up at the same time each day as well.
 So, if you decide that 10 PM is your desired bedtime, you should try to go to bed at that time every night.

 Having a nighttime routine can help signal your body that it’s time for bed when you’re not feeling drowsy yet.
 It could be as simple as brushing your teeth and washing your face, or you may prefer to develop a more elaborate routine to train your body that the day is ending.

-According to Heidi Connolly, MD, chief of pediatric sleep medicine at the University of Rochester Medical Center, you should do an activity or series of tasks that cure your brain that it’s time for sleep.
+According to Heidi Connolly, MD, Chief of Pediatric Sleep Medicine at the University of Rochester Medical Center, you should do an activity or series of tasks that cue your brain that it’s time for sleep.

 Make Mornings Bright